gophergala2016/chopher/README.md

 Chopher automatically determines whether a note can be part of a chord that fits the current scale, or if it should be a standalone note.

 To generate the sound the [Karsplus-Strong algorithm](https://en.wikipedia.org/wiki/Karplus%E2%80%93Strong_string_synthesis) is used, but I think the implementation can be much faster.
 Due to the speed of the implementation the songs are limited to 200 notes.

+If uploading files to random servers is not your thing, you can checkout `main.wav` in this folder which is the sound produced by uploading ``main.go``.